Park Forest (meteorite): History

 Around midnight on March 26, 2003, a bright orange fireball was spotted in the sky which was visible across Illinois, Indiana, Wisconsin, Michigan, Missouri, and Ohio.
 Soon after, reports of falling debris were recorded near the village of Park Forest, Illinois.
 At least two houses in Park Forest were struck, as well as the fire station.
 In the following days, this event was officially named the Park Forest meteorite, as numerous stones or fragments were recovered in the area.
 The total mass recovered is above 18 kg and the single largest stone is about 3 kg.

 Steven Simon (University of Chicago) and seven colleagues from the University of Chicago, the Planetary Studies Foundation, Harper College, Pacific Northwest National Lab, and the Field Museum of Natural History have classified the meteorite fragments that fell on Chicago's southern suburbs on the night of March 26, 2003.
-Described as:

-...the most densely populated region to be hit by a meteorite shower in modern times.

-It is estimated that the Park Forest meteoroid was at least 900 kilograms, and as large as 7000 kilograms upon entering the atmosphere.
+That area is described as "the most densely populated region to be hit by a meteorite shower in modern times".
+The meteoroid is estimated as weighing at least 900 kilograms, and as much as 7000 kilograms upon entering the atmosphere.